unitycatalog/unitycatalog/ai/integrations/autogen/README.md

 #### Create a function in UC

-Create a python UDF in Unity Catalog with the client
+Create Python UDFs in Unity Catalog with the client.

 ```python
 # replace with your own catalog and schema